jdkloe/pybufr-ecmwf/docs/USAGE.md

 Another example tool to demonstrate how to extract the data from a BUFR file and convert it to ASCII of CSV format is this one:

-* bufr_to_ascii.py
+* example_programs/bufr_to_ascii.py

-In case your BUFR files are mixed and have several message types in a single file, it is convenient to sort them first before using them To do this you can use the script:
+In case your BUFR files are mixed and have several message types in a single file, it is convenient to sort them first before decoding.
+To do this you can use the script:
-* sort_bufr_msgs.py
+* example_programs/sort_bufr_msgs.py

 ### WRITING

+higher level interface:

 ... [to be written] ...

+currently only the intermediate level interface is fully implemented.
+An example on how to use it can be found in this example script:

+* example_programs/example_for_using_bufrinterface_ecmwf_for_encoding.py

 ### TEMPLATE DESIGN